EduardBucari/ProjectGA.1/README.md

 # ProjectGA.1
 The German language project.
 Pure html and css.
-The German language project with use of the simple html and css code.
+The Sport and Diet introduction project with use of the pure html and css code.